filecoin-project/specs/content/algorithms/porep/stacked_drg_circuit.md

 ```

-## Verification of offline porep proof
+## Verification of Offline PoRep Proof

 - SNARK proof check: **Check** that given the SNARK proof and the public inputs, the SNARK verification outputs true
 - Parent checks: For each `leaf = InclusionPath[l][c]`: